xackery/quail-addon/README.md

-# quail-plugin
+# quail-addon
-Quail plugin for blender
+Work in progress!